pytchlang/pytch-tutorials/chase/tutorial.md

 ### Moving the Star randomly

-We want the star to move about, but not under the players control (that would make it a bit easy to catch!).
+We want the star to move about, but not under the player's control (that would make it a bit easy to catch!).
 The plan is to pick a location on the stage at random and then head towards it for a while.
 Once the star gets there we will pick a new location and move